 Call for Projects

-Project teams are invited to identify a particular recommendation from the Commission’s report, and propose a new, untested solution that would specifically help accomplish this goal.
-Possible deliverables might include new technologies, policy proposals, inventions, research projects, and other innovative approaches to solving information disorder.
-Creativity is welcomed; projects should not feel constrained by these sample deliverables.
+Project teams were invited to identify one or more particular recommendation from the Commission’s report, and propose a new, untested solution that would specifically help accomplish this goal.
+Teams were encouraged to take a creative approach to their deliverables; possible outputs could take the form of new technologies, policy proposals, inventions, research projects, and other innovative approaches to solving information disorder.

 Nov 15 – Jan 10: Applications open for project proposals.

 Mid-Feb: Up to 5 semi-finalist teams are announced and awarded $5,000 each.

 Mid-Feb – Mid-Apr: Semi-finalists develop initial prototypes of their proposed solutions.